TheKikGen/USBMidiKliK4x4/README.md

 	F0 77 77 78 <sysex function id > <data> F7

 The "F0 77 77 78" is the specific sysex header for USBMidiKlik4x4.
 Know that it is a totally unofficial header.
-You will find the sysexe documentation in the wiki : https://github.com/TheKikGen/USBMidiKliK4x4/wiki/USBMidiKliK4x4-V2-SYSEX-documentation
+You will find the sysex V2 documentation in the wiki :

+https://github.com/TheKikGen/USBMidiKliK4x4/wiki/USBMidiKliK4x4-V2-SYSEX-documentation

 The second way is to activate the configuration menu on the serial port with the following sysex :